LEVY RISK: This notice can lead to seizure of your bank accounts, wages, or other assets if left unresolved.

 An LT11 (Final Notice of Intent to Levy) will follow, which triggers the right to a Collection Due Process hearing and then actual levy of bank accounts and wages.

-Act within the next two weeks — do not wait for the 30-day deadline
+Act within the next two weeks.
+Do not wait for the 30-day deadline

 If you can pay in full, do so immediately to stop all further notices and penalty accrual

-If you cannot pay, set up an installment agreement — this stops all collection action including the progression to levy
+If you cannot pay, set up an installment agreement.
+This stops all collection action including the progression to levy

 Pull your IRS account transcripts to confirm the exact balance including penalties and interest